Kastillo95/Carwashpe-ablanca/replit.md

 ## User Preferences
 - Business focused on car wash operations
-- Wants standalone .exe application (NOT browser-based)
+- Wants standalone application that works like desktop software
 - Must be installable on PC like normal desktop software
 - Security is important (admin password protection)
 - Spanish language interface